Bumblebee202111/doubean-public/README.md

 ### Features

-It not only implements the very basic features of Douban app, but also has its own features, some of which react to the trend of Douban community to being unfriendly and closed to non-members.
-Examples are abuse of power , "apply ~~to follow or~~ to talk" and etc.
+It not only implements the very basic features of Douban app, but also has its own features.
+Some of which react to the fact that Douban community is somewhat unfriendly and closed to non-members;
+examples are power abuse of some group mods, "apply ~~to follow or~~ to talk" and etc.

 \* In more recent (after mid-2022) versions of the Douban app, the feature of following unjoined groups is finally added by them.